 The Hudson Valley Center for Contemporary Art Presents

 Imagine the excitement of watching the creative process unfold right before your eyes, as works of art are created from start to finish on one winter afternoon.
-Engage with professional painters, sculptors, dancers, tattoo artists, and spoken word artists as they make works of art, step-by-step, with your participation!
+Engage with professional painters, welders, sculptors, potters, dancers, and spoken word artists as they make works of art, step-by-step, with your participation!

-Not only will the artists be sharing and showing us their methods, but we will also get to participate in the movement of dance, help make a clay book, design a tattoo, and work with paint brushes too, among many other engaging artwork activities—directly with each artist!
+Not only will the artists be sharing and showing us their methods, but we will also get to participate in the movement of dance, help make a clay book, and work with paint brushes among other engaging artwork activities—directly with each artist!

-In the “performance ring”, young spoken word artists will get a lesson in sharing in the allure of the open mic, dancers will be shown new moves with a revered local dance teacher, and visitors will add to our “Love Wall” placing their creative selfies and expounding upon their thoughts about love.
-Young visual artists will have fun activities and expert instruction at the “art school” tables all day long.
+In the “performance ring”, young spoken word artists will get a lesson in sharing thoughts on an open mic, dancers will be shown new moves with a revered local dance teacher, and visitors will add to our “Love Wall” placing their creative selfies and writing out their words about love.
+Young visual artists will have fun activities and expert instruction at the “Orange Mobile Art Lab” all day long.

 Live music!
 Food!
 Drinks!
 Fantasy face painting!

-Cost for HVCCA members & Peekskill residents with valid ID: $5
+HVCCA members& Peekskill residents with valid ID: $5 each

-DISCOUNT cost for member families and Peekskill families (up to five people): $15
+FAMILY DISCOUNT for members and Peekskill families (up to five people): $15

 February 14, 2015, 5 – 7 pm